 We occasionally eat at a classic, go-to Cuban restaurant called Las Vegas Cuban Cuisine .
 They make a delicious Shrimp in Garlic Sauce with Bell Peppers.
 I love it so much that I decided to recreate it, and the result is amazing.
 I am excited to share my version with all of you.

-2-3 bell peppers, Green & red, you can also add yellow, cut in julienne
+3 bell peppers, green, red and yellow, cut in julienne

-1) In an extra-large pan, over medium-high heat, heat up 1/4 cup olive oil, saute’ onions and peppers for about 8-10 minutes, or to desired tenderness.
-Add the seasonings, and garlic, as soon as they release their aroma, deglaze with the wine.
-Let it reduce for 1 minute.
-Remove and set aside.
+1) In an extra-large pan, over medium-high heat, heat up olive oil, saute’ onions and peppers for about 7-9 minutes.
+Add garlic, paprika, salt, pepper flakes.
+Cook and stir for 1-2 minutes.
+Deglaze with wine.
+Let it reduce, 1 minute.

 I usually serve the shrimp over white rice like they do it at the restaurant.
 You certainly can use brown rice, or another grain of your choice.
 Drizzle with olive oil.